japila-books/spark-sql-internals/docs/spark-sql-CommandUtils.md

   newRowCount: Option[BigInt]): Option[CatalogStatistics]
 ----

-`compareAndGetNewStats` link:spark-sql-CatalogStatistics.adoc#creating-instance[creates] a new `CatalogStatistics` with the input `newTotalSize` and `newRowCount` only when they are different from the `oldStats`.
+`compareAndGetNewStats` spark-sql-CatalogStatistics.md#creating-instance[creates] a new `CatalogStatistics` with the input `newTotalSize` and `newRowCount` only when they are different from the `oldStats`.

-NOTE: `compareAndGetNewStats` is used when link:spark-sql-LogicalPlan-AnalyzePartitionCommand.adoc#run[AnalyzePartitionCommand] and link:spark-sql-LogicalPlan-AnalyzeTableCommand.adoc#run[AnalyzeTableCommand] are executed.
+NOTE: `compareAndGetNewStats` is used when spark-sql-LogicalPlan-AnalyzePartitionCommand.md#run[AnalyzePartitionCommand] and spark-sql-LogicalPlan-AnalyzeTableCommand.md#run[AnalyzeTableCommand] are executed.